red-gate/web-kata/kata6.md

 1. give access to the store to all components

-    To do this we inject in our `src/index.js` the store using `Provider` component.
+    To do this we inject in our `src/index.js` the `store` using the `Provider` component.
 For more information see: [Passing the Store](https://redux.js.org/docs/basics/UsageWithReact.html#passing-the-store)

     ```jsx
     import React from 'react'